ashshaksharifdeen/O-TPT/README.md

-# O-TPT: Orthogonality Constraints for Calibrating Test-time Prompt Tuning in Vision-Language Models (CVPR 2025)
+# 🚀: Orthogonality Constraints for Calibrating Test-time Prompt Tuning in Vision-Language Models (CVPR 2025)

 Our contributions are summarized as follows:
   - We provide new insights underlying the suboptimal performance of an existing top-performing calibration method for test-time prompt tuning